 - 6:20pm – Arrive at Keys View and take photos & admire scenery

 - 6:50pm – leave for Joshua Tree and take golden hour pictures along the way

 - 7:25pm – Arrive at Pappy and Harriots for Dinner and Drinks

 We did everything fairly quickly, so if you prefer to go at a more leisurely pace, plan accordingly.
 I know I will be back to Joshua Tree National Park, but if you feel this will be your only chance to explore, you might want to camp and spend two days exploring, or get a much earlier start and pace yourself throughout the day!

 Make it there?
 Let me know what you thought!
 Heading there?
 Feel free to ask any questions!

-READ NEXT: Packing Guide to Joshua Tree
+READ NEXT: The best Joshua Tree AirBnb’s

 Never miss a post!